The Televisual Village Fete returns to the fabulous Regent’s University Gardens with more diversions, food stalls and bars than ever before

 THIS YEAR’S WRAP FILM

 Once again we’re pushing the wrap film technology envelope by filming the event with Sony’s Ocellus camera tracking mounted on a mobile Sony Burano with the cuddliest in-camera AR.
+And we have a mobile, single operator, two-camera with DIT station set up.
 You’ve almost certainly never seen anything like this.

 A COMMUNITY EVENT